ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/extensions/revisions.markdown

   The trail of revisions created for the document can then be browsed, and the currently live document can be reverted to any of its past revisions.
 * Revisions can be enabled for documents of all collections, or for specific collections.
-* Among many other usages you can use Revisions to track a document's history of changes, revert a corrupted document, or conduct a full audit.
+* Tracking document revisions allows you, for example, to check how an employee's contract has changed over time, revert a single corrupted document without restoring a backup, or to conduct a full-scale audit.
 * Revisions can be configured using API methods or via Studio.

 * In this page: